Skip to content

 code

 This is an interesting one!
-As everything in python is an object, this includes the bytecode too.
-The compiled python bytecode is a python code object.
+As everything in Python is an object, this includes the bytecode too.
+The compiled Python bytecode is a Python code object.
 Which is accessible via __code__ attribute here.
 A function has an associated code object which carries some interesting information.

 # the file in which function is defined